-As we transition from spring to summer, many Americans begin to spend more time outdoors.
+As we transition from spring to summer, many Americans are spending more time outdoors.
 Throughout May and June, the weather warms and the days grow longer.
 The shift from mainly indoor to indoor-outdoor living makes May the perfect time to celebrate clean air.
 May is not only Clean Air Month, but the first week also features Air Quality Awareness Week.

 Air Quality Awareness Week 2021

 2021 marks the 15th annual Air Quality Awareness Week (AQWA).
-This year, the theme is Healthy Air – Important for Everyone!
-Beginning the first Monday in May, the five day event also features daily themes.
-The goal of AQWA is to generate greater public air quality awareness, promote educational events and encourage the public to check local air quality every day.
+This year, the theme is Healthy Air—Important for Everyone!
+Beginning the first Monday in May, the five-day event also features daily themes.
+The goal of AQWA is to generate greater public air quality awareness, promote educational events and encourage the public to check the local air quality every day.
 AQWA is sponsored by several U.S. agencies including the Environmental Protection Agency (EPA) and the National Weather Service, among others.

 You may be asking yourself, what actually is air quality awareness?
 Is it simply knowledge of what air is, or how to determine air quality?
 Not quite.
 Air quality awareness means having a greater understanding of the health and environmental impacts of air quality.
 It implies an understanding of indoor air quality and outdoor air quality, and how the two are related.
 It acknowledges how one’s specific locale and climate affects air quality and air pollution.
 Air quality awareness is understanding why the air we breathe matters and how air quality impacts us.